NolanSeverns/rbac-auth-system/README.md

 ├── main.py              # Application entry point

 Authentication & Authorization Flow
-User registers
+User Registration
-Password is securely hashed (Argon2)
+Password is securely hashed using Argon2
 User record is stored in the database
-User logs in
+User Login
 Credentials are verified
 A JWT access token is issued
-Token includes sub, iat, and exp claims
+Token includes iat and exp claims
-User accesses protected routes
+Accessing Protected Routes
 JWT is validated on every request
 Expired or invalid tokens are rejected
-Role checks are enforced via dependencies
+Role checks are enforced via dependencies Administrative Actions
-Admin actions
-Only users with the admin role may perform admin actions All admin actions generate immutable audit logs
+Only users with the admin role can perform admin actions All admin actions generate immutable audit logs

-Example Endpoints
+Example API Endpoints
 Authentication
 POST /auth/register
 POST /auth/login